-Note: For non-IBR FFELP loans, servicers must credit the payment amount first to late charges/collection costs, then to outstanding interest, and then to outstanding principal.
-For income-based payment of FFELP loans, lenders must credit the payment amount first to interest, second to collection costs, third to late charges, and then to outstanding principal.
+NOTE: For FFELP and Direct Loans, other than those for which a borrower enrolled in certain income-driven repayment plans, servicers must credit the payment amount first to late charges/collection costs, then to outstanding interest, and then to outstanding principal.
+FFELP and Direct Loans for which a borrower has enrolled in certain income-driven repayment plans, lenders must credit the payment amount first to interest, second to collection costs, third to late charges, and then to outstanding principal.